avirzin/avirzin/README.md

 During my journey at Flapper (biggest private marketplace of private aviation in Latin America) I developed several scripts to analyze data.
 Most of them related to how charter flights are requested.

-We experienced a substantial increase in the ou
+We experienced a substantial increase in number of quotations so we

 ![Flapper quotations evolution](/images/quotations.png)